Marsden Junior School – an academy for boys and girls aged 7-11 years

 Notification of Offer of Place

-The formal offer of a place will come from the Local Authority which will write to Parents/Carers on 16 April 2018 allocating a single place to their child.
+The formal offer of a place will come from the Local Authority which will write to Parents/Carers in April 2019 allocating a single place to their child.

 The Governing Body will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
 The waiting list will close on the final day of the 2018/19 school year.